rook/rook/Documentation/development-flow.md

 Note that writing code to prototype the feature while working on the design may be very useful to help flesh out the approach.

 A design document should be written as a markdown file in the [design folder](/design).
+You can follow the process outlined in the [design template](/design/design_template.md).
 You will see many examples of previous design documents in that folder.
 Submit a pull request for the design to be discussed and approved by the community before being merged into master, just like any other change to the repository.